mariaalonzo16/star-wars-api/README.md

 ## Description

 In this site, users are able to navigate through different pages to learn more about characters, films, and planets that are involved in the Star Wars Universe.
-On each page, users are able to easily access fetch API data via onclick() button events.

-Users are able to enjoy a consistent site layout that involves a header and different buttons that direct the user to their desire page .
-The hover effect is seen in multiple parts of each page to provide users with a better experience when navigating the site.
-Margins are consistent throughout each page, offering a minimalist site that users are able to enjoy.
+On each linked page, a JavaScript GET request is issued and users are able to easily access fetch API data via onclick() button events.
+Moreover, users are able to enjoy a consistent site layout that involves a classically themed header and different buttons that direct the user to their desired page.
+Additionally, the Google Font Montserrat was applied for customized styling.

 <!-- ## Preview